learn-co-curriculum/dsc-subplots-and-enumeration-lab/README.md

 You will be able to:

+* Create subplots using a Matplotlib figure
-* Use Python's `enumerate` keyword for lists where we also access the index
+* Use the enumerate function in a for loop to track the index while iterating over a collection
-* Create basic subplots with `matplotlib`
-* Use `enumerate` to write effective, Pythonic code when creating subplots

 ## Getting Started